Harvey1717/Covid-Discord-Monitor/README.md

 # Corona Virus Monitor

-This is a corona virus monitor that fetches data from this [API](http://www.dropwizard.io/1.0.2/docs/), details can be found [here](https://github.com/NovelCOVID/API), it then sends updates to a Discord webhook.
+This is a corona virus monitor that fetches data from this [API](https://corona.lmao.ninja), details can be found [here](https://github.com/NovelCOVID/API), it then sends updates to a Discord webhook.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites